 Good oral health is an important part of a healthy pregnancy.
-It can improve your health and well-being during pregnancy and contributes to improving the oral health of your baby.
+Good oral health can improve your health during pregnancy.
+It can also affect the health of your baby.

 Alberta Adult Health Benefit.